-The programme offers theoretical content, providing a framework for these ideas and techniques.
-This combination of theory and practice enables you to evaluate the ideas and relate them to your experience and the activities that take place in organisations.
+With this course of study you’ll combine these skills and techniques with a framework of theoretical content.
+This combination of theory and practice lets you evaluate ideas and relate them to your own experience, and to the activities that take place in organisations.

 Page authorised by Web Content Manager